-The PhD program emphasizes independent research on the part of the students.
-Doctoral students select three faculty members as their thesis advisory committee which closely monitors progress and advises students in their research project.
-Laboratory work is accompanied by seminars and lecture series, a wide variety of advanced methods courses, training in scientific writing and oral presentation skills, courses in intercultural communication, bioethics and research ethics, elective courses, and participation in international conferences or workshops.
+The PhD program emphasizes independent research by the students in the group of a faculty member.
+The PhD students select three independent faculty members as their thesis advisory committee who closely monitor progress and advise the students in their research project.
+Laboratory work is accompanied by seminars and lecture series, a wide variety of advanced methods courses, training in scientific writing and oral presentation skills, courses in intercultural communication, career planing, time and project management, bioethics and research ethics, elective courses, and participation in international conferences or workshops.
+Regular industry excursions are offered to biotechnologyical or pharmaceutical companies, including visits of the R&D facilities and discussions of career options with representatives of the HR departments.

 Doctoral students of the program organize the international PhD student symposium "Horizons in Molecular Biology" every year with great success, attracting outstanding speakers and up to 300 participants from all over the world.
 The meeting was designed by the students to promote scientific exchange between young researchers from different disciplines.
 Since 2007, a "Career Fair for Scientists" precedes the annual Horizons meetings.
 The career fair offers a unique and exciting program of career presentations, CV-Check, workshops and interviews and is also organized by the Molecular Biology students.
+Both events include an increasing number of alumni, sharing their experience.